-Permanent Policy: The total contribution will be based on normal cost plus a 20-year amortization of unfunded actuarial accrued liabilities.
-The amortization period is a closed 20-year period starting July 1, 2016.
+Permanent Policy: The total contribution will be based on normal cost plus a 19-year amortization of unfunded actuarial accrued liabilities.
+The amortization period is a closed 19-year period starting July 1, 2017.

-Temporary Accelerated Policy: The total contribution is based on normal cost plus a 9-year amortization period for unfunded retiree liabilities and a 24-year amortization period for other unfunded liabilities.
-Both amortization periods are closed periods starting July 1, 2016.
+Temporary Accelerated Policy: The total contribution is based on normal cost plus an 8-year amortization period for unfunded retiree liabilities and a 23-year amortization period for other unfunded liabilities.
+Both amortization periods are closed periods starting July 1, 2017.

-In accordance with RSMo 105.684 an accelerated amortization schedule was prepared and presented to the Board.
+In accordance with RSMo 105.684, an accelerated amortization schedule was prepared and presented to the Board.
 This temporary accelerated policy was adopted by the Retirement Board on September 17, 2009 and will remain in effect until such time as the retiree liability becomes 100% funded or the permanent policy produces a higher contribution rate.

-In September 2014, the Board adopted a contribution stabilization fund from experience gains in an effort to keep the employer contribution rate at or near 58%, in the near term.
-In February 2015, the Board established a maximum of \$250 million in the stabilization reserve account.
-The contribution rate stabilization reserve is expected to result in the fund becoming more than 100% funded by the end of the amortization period, if experience is exactly as assumed.
+In September 2014, the Board adopted a contribution stabilization reserve fund from experience gains in an effort to keep the employer contribution rate at or near 58%, in the near term.
+In February 2015, the Board established a maximum of \$250 million in the contribution stabilization reserve fund.
+The contribution stabilization reserve fund is expected to result in the fund becoming more than 100% funded by the end of the amortization period, if experience is exactly as assumed.